Sehat Sutardja

-Sehat Sutardja (周秀文 (Zhōu Xiùwén); July 9, 1961 – September 18, 2024) was an Indonesian-born American billionaire businessman who was the co-founder of Marvell Technology.
+Sehat Sutardja (周秀文 (Zhōu Xiùwén); July 9, 1961 – September 18, 2024) was an Indonesian-born Chinese American billionaire businessman who was the co-founder of Marvell Technology.
 Marvell was involved with industry segments including data storage, mobile and smart TVs.
 At the time of his death, Forbes estimated his net worth at US$1.3 billion, making him the 2,390th richest person in the world.

 Early life

 Sehat Sutardja was born on July 9, 1961, in Jakarta, Indonesia, to a Chinese-Indonesian family.
 His interest in electronics began early; he became a certified radio repair technician at age 13 and has been designing components and systems ever since.

 Sutardja graduated from Canisius College, a high school in Jakarta.
 Moving to the United States in 1980, he received a Bachelor of Science degree in electrical engineering from Iowa State University.
 He also held a Master of Science and Doctorate in electrical engineering and computer science from the University of California, Berkeley.